Verifying Learning-Based Robotic Navigation Systems: Experimental Evaluation

 \section{Experimental Evaluation}

 Next, we ran verification queries with the aforementioned properties, in order to assess the quality of our trained DRL policies.
 The results are reported below.
 In many cases, we discovered configurations in which the policies would cause the robot to collide or enter infinite loops; and we later validated the correctness of these results using a physical robot.
 We strongly encourage the reader to watch a short video clip that demonstrates some of these results~\cite{RobotYoutubeVideo}.
-We also made our code and our benchmarks publicly available online~\cite{ArtifactRepository}.

-\mysubsection{Technical Details.} All verification queries ran on a distributed cluster of HP EliteDesk machines, running at $3.00$ GHz, and with a $32$ GB memory.
-We used the sound and complete \marabou verification engine~\cite{KaHuIbHuLaLiShThWuZeDiKoBa19, WuOzZeIrJuGoFoKaPaBa20} as our backend verifier (although other verification engines could be used, as well).
-Marabou is a modern DNN verifier, whose core consists of native Simplex solver, combined with abstraction and abstract-interpretation techniques~\cite{WaPeWhYaJa18, SiGePuVe19, ElGoKa20, OsBaKa22}, splitting heuristics~\cite{WuZeKaBa22}, optimization capabilities~\cite{StWuZeJuKaBaKo21}, and enhanced to support varied activation functions~\cite{AmWuBaKa21} and recurrent networks~\cite{JaBaKa20}.
-Marabou has been previously applied to various verification-based tasks, such as network repair~\cite{ReKa21, GoAdKeKa20}, network simplification~\cite{LaKa21, GoFeMaBaKa20}, and ensemble selection~\cite{AmKaSc22}.
+Our code and benchmarks are also available online~\cite{ArtifactRepository}.
+In our experiments, We used the \marabou verification engine~\cite{KaHuIbHuLaLiShThWuZeDiKoBa19} as our backend, although other engines could be used as well.
+For additional details regarding the experiments, we refer the reader to Section~\ref{sec:appendix:PropertiesForQueryEncoding} of the Appendix.